sidharthguptaofficial/Java-script-/README.md

 ## License

-This project is licensed under the MIT License.
+This contract is licensed under the MIT License.
+SPDX-License-Identifier: MIT.
 ---

 Feel free to adjust any section to better suit your project's needs.